 Because of the population, India is rich in diversity and the judiciary has always aimed for the highest satisfaction of the aggrieved.
 The system is planned as per the requirement of the citizens and location of courts as per the status to serve the community efficiently.
 The constitution of India is the backbone of the Judicial system.
 Hence, a different court has different powers and jurisdiction.
 Generally, a matter of dispute escalates from the lower level of courts and move to the upper levels.
 At the dissatisfaction of the party, the judgment can be challenged in a higher court.

-Hierarchy of courts in india
+Hierarchy of courts in India

-Supreme Court or Apex Court The Constitution of India has established different courts at the different level to meet the needs of justice of the citizens.
+Supreme Court or Apex Court The Constitution of India has established different courts at a different level to meet the needs of justice of the citizens.
 It places the Supreme Court at top of the ladder, followed by the high court and district court respectively.

 Constitutional Regulations of Supreme Court

 Article 124 to 147 defines the jurisdiction and composition of the Supreme Court.
-The Primary status of Supreme court is of Appellate Court.
-Also, the Supreme Court accepts the writ petition regarding such activities in which occurrence of a violation of the human right is suspected.
+The Primary status of the Supreme court is of Appellate Court.
+Also, the Supreme Court accepts the writ petition regarding such activities in which the occurrence of a violation of the human right is suspected.
 Moreover, it also entertains the petition after happening of such events.
 Writ petitions are accepted by the virtue of Article 32.
-This Article confers right to remedies through writs.
+This Article confers the right to remedies through writs.

 Structure and Application of Supreme Court

 Currently, the Supreme Court has 1 Chief Justice of India along with 30 others judge.
 The official language of the Supreme Court is the English language.
 Moreover, Supreme Court rules, 1966 governs the Supreme Court.
-Article 145 provides same rules for the Governance of the Supreme court.
+Article 145 provides the same rules for the Governance of the Supreme court.
 This Article has been passing through the process of upgrading according to Supreme Court Rules.